Here we take a look at the history of Tayto, a beloved Irish snack brand and mascot.

 Along with the growth of the business and product range, so too has the role of Mr Tayto—the brand’s mascot—grown to be somewhat of a cultural icon, intrinsically linked with the flavoured crisps and Irish pride.
 The cartoon-type potato-man has blossomed as a result of clever and witty marketing.

 He was spoof-suggested as a candidate for the Irish election in May 2007.
-His humorous and clever (but obviously fictional) autobiography, The Man Inside the Jacket, was published in 2009, and the following year his own Irish theme park, Tayto Park in County Meath, opened to the public.
+His humorous and clever (but obviously fictional) autobiography, The Man Inside the Jacket, was published in 2009, and the following year his own Irish theme park, Tayto Park in County Meath, opened to the public, becoming one of the most well-known theme parks in Ireland.

 Presently, Tayto is one of Ireland’s leading crisp brands.
 With over half a century under its belt, it is more than fair to say that Tayto is a household name and one that the Irish treasure.